ottorinobruni/DevProxy/README.md

-# DevProxy: Enhancing Application Reliability
+# Dev Proxy: Enhancing Client-Side API Reliability through Simulated Errors and Responses

 This repository contains the source code for the DevProxy project.
 DevProxy is a command-line tool provided by Microsoft aimed at enhancing the reliability of applications by simulating API interactions and identifying errors.